emiapwil/alto-draft/src/design.md

 - The ALTO server is deeply embedded into the information source, which is either a network OS or an information aggregator.
-For example, our group has participated in a project to provide ALTO services in Open Daylight, a famous SDN controller.
+For example, our group has participated in a project to provide ALTO services in [](#OpenDaylight), an industrial SDN controller.

 - The ALTO server is loosely coupled with the information source.
 One example is